 Dr. Uzair Javaid

 Tropipay Case Study on Improving Prediction Modelling for Fraud Detection:

 Tropipay, a leading electronic wallet for remittance payments, used machine learning models to enhance its anti-fraud detection systems.
 They analyzed a range of transactional and geographic data to identify risky transactions.
-In a comparison between traditional balancing techniques like undersampling and SMOTE, and models trained on synthetic data, the latter showed superior results, the key metric being Recall, which measures how accurately the models identified actual fraud cases.
+In a comparison between traditional balancing techniques like undersampling and SMOTE and models trained on synthetic data, the latter showed superior results, with the key metric being Recall, which measures how accurately the models identified actual fraud cases.

 Synthetic data models led to a 19% increase in correct fraud identification compared to traditional methods.
 Moreover, the overall accuracy increased slightly despite the Accuracy Paradox.
 Synthetic data significantly reduced false positives and produced more robust models that better mimic real-world patterns, offering a more reliable fraud detection approach than older techniques.

-Ending Thoughts
+Ending Thoughts:

-One trend you might notice with synthetic data is its applicability in different industries and different scenarios.
-While many credit this to being a primarily ‘synthetic data’ feature.
-We like to believe that this is the true potential of data without any constraints and while it is a fallacy to think that we will ever be able to use real consumer data for Machine Learning (ML), synthetic data is the closest we can get to utilizing the full potential of data in all it’s transformative and disruptive glory
+Synthetic data generated from excellent and robust generative AI models has the potential to improve prediction scores, allowing organizations to make correct and accurate assessments as seen in the case of Tropipay, where they improved their fraud detection by 19%.
+Similarly, healthcare can benefit from synthetic data by simulating patient data for rare diseases, thus improving diagnosis and treatment planning without violating patient confidentiality.
+Retailers can use synthetic data to forecast demand, optimize inventory, and personalize marketing strategies based on predictive models trained on diverse customer behavior scenarios.
+And, as already established by Tesla, synthetic data is crucial in training predictive models for autonomous vehicles, where real-world data on rare driving scenarios is limited.
+One trend you might notice with synthetic data is its applicability in different industries and scenarios.
+While many credit this to being primarily a ‘synthetic data’ feature, we like to believe that this is the true potential of data without any constraints.
+And while it is a fallacy to think that we will ever be able to use real consumer data for Machine Learning (ML), synthetic data is the closest we can get to utilizing the full potential of data in all its transformative and disruptive glory.

+Dr. Uzair Javaid